PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li> What tasks did I work on / complete? - Created the frontend componnent to display and update the employee profile.  </li>
 <li> What am I planning to work on next? - I will be creating the backend for employee edit flight the flights this week. </li>

+#### Priyanka

+<li> What tasks did I work on / complete? - Form component to receive and display Traveller Information , and Payments Page completed</li>
+<li> What am I planning to work on next? - Start with APIs to fetch and display Seat Map Component and flight booking APIs </li>
+<li> What tasks are blocked waiting on another team member? - No Blockers </li>

 ## Week 6:

 #### Swetha